C.S. Lewis and The Temptation of Eve

 then he hesitated.
 ‘Bad’, ‘liar’, ‘enemy’, none of these words would, as

 yet, have any meaning for her.
-Racking his brains he thought of their
+Racking his brain he thought of their

 previous conversation about the great eldil who had held on to the